 Through our Audit Firm Monitoring and Supervisory Approach (AFMAS) we will focus on the quality and accountability of the leadership of the largest audit firms and their ability to create the right culture to support consistently high-quality audit.

-We have started a major new programme of work on audit standards, including a comprehensive review of the impact of the new auditing and ethical standards introduced in 2016, and have proposed a new standard on the audit of companies' going concern statements.
+We have started a major new programme of work on audit standards, including a comprehensive review of the impact of the new auditing and ethical standards introduced in 2016, and have proposed that the auditor's work on companies' going concern statements is strengthened.
 We will complete this work in 2019/20, while at the same time enhancing our programme of audit quality inspections.
 We will also discuss with investors how best to take forward the Independent Review's recommendations of transparency of audit inspection results.

-We will contribute to, and coordinate with, Sir Donald Brydon's Review of the scope and purpose of audit and, if necessary, prepare to extend our role in the light of its recommendations.
-We will similarly contribute to the Competition and Markets Authority (CMA)'s ongoing work on the audit market.
+We will contribute to, and coordinate with, Sir Donald Brydon's Review of the quality and effectiveness of audit (the Brydon Review) and, if necessary, prepare to extend our role in the light of its recommendations.
+We will similarly engage with BEIS and the Competition and Markets Authority (CMA) as the Government considers the remedies that have been proposed following the CMA study of the UK audit market.